autistic-symposium/amm-arb-toolkit-py/README.md

 <br>

-## Running arbitrage algorithm in a loop in a Docker container
+### running arbitrage algorithm in a loop in a Docker container

 To run the algorithm in a separated container, first [install Docker](https://docs.docker.com/get-docker/), then build the Docker image: